mikel-egana-aranguren/SADI-Galaxy-generic/README.md

 `./run_functional_tests.sh -id RDFSyntaxConverter`

-In the case of SADI generic, rather than testing the tool itself, the tests execute different services that are usually up and working.
-They also work as examples you can use to execute SADI services with the adequate RDF inputs.
-One of the services is a mockup (SADI Python)[http://code.google.com/p/sadi/wiki/BuildingServicesInPython] service you can run at localhost: if you want to use it, install Python SADI (`easy_install sadi` or `pip install sadi`) and then run ` python galaxy-dist/test-data/localhost_SADI.py`.
+In the case of SADI generic, rather than testing the tool itself, the tests execute different services that are usually up and running (Also, the RDF serialisation is not deterministic so there is no way of generating an RDF file in order to do some detailed comparison, only vague criteria like containing URIs, XML validity, ...).
+They also work as examples you can use to execute SADI services with the adequate RDF inputs (Many SADI services only include the OWL input class, not the RDF input).
+One of the services is a mockup [SADI Python](http://code.google.com/p/sadi/wiki/BuildingServicesInPython) service you can run at localhost: if you want to use it, install Python SADI (`easy_install sadi` or `pip install sadi`) and then run `python galaxy-dist/test-data/localhost_SADI.py`.
 You can then proceed with the tests:

 `./run_functional_tests.sh -id sadi_generic`